JD-Zhu/MEG_study/README.md

 <br>

-<b>If you would like to participate, please complete this short questionnaire, and we will get in touch with you shortly:</b><br>
+<b>If you would like to participate, please complete this sign-up form, and we will get in touch with you shortly:</b><br>
 [insert tinyURL]	[insert QR code]